observIQ/bindplane-agent/config/google_cloud_exporter/nginx/README.md

 ## Limitations

-The collector must be installed on the NGINX system.
+The agent must be installed on the NGINX system.

 ## Prerequisites